privacysandbox/privacy-sandbox-dev-support/README.md

 ### Mailing lists for specific Origin Trials

 You may be experimenting with Privacy Sandbox APIs via Origin Trials.
-In this case, join the related mailing list, if available, to post your questions and receive updates about your Origin Trial.
+In this case, join the related mailing list to post your questions and receive updates about your Origin Trial.

 Available mailing lists:

 * [Attribution Reporting API Devs (Conversion Measurement)](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev)

+If no dedicated mailing list is available for your Origin Trial, ask your questions on this repository.

 ### Twitter